What is Trichoderma?

 Once you have applied Graph-Ex SA® for Dry Beans to your seed it is best to plant it immediately.
 Occasionally, delays can be expected in farming, however after 24 hours you will need to re-treat your seed with Graph-Ex SA® for Dry Beans.

 Yes.
-Apply Graph-Ex SA® Dry Beans to your seed only after the pesticide products have dried.
+Apply Graph-Ex SA® for Dry Beans to your seed only after the pesticide products have dried.

 Agrauxine does not sell directly to the grower.
 You can contact your Seed Company, local ag retailer or co-op to purchase Agrauxine products.
 Still can’t find it?
 Feel free to give us a call at 866-335-5994 and we will point you to the nearest location for purchase.